 All the readings in the cockpit look good to me.
 Not that I’d know if they weren’t.

 Getting into the air was a thrill.
 Everything was so green and wide-open.
 I pictured the bears and caribou and moose frolicking through this endless, person-less land.
 Maybe they don’t really frolic, but I like that visual image.

 Before long, we started to approach the mountains and everything turned to white.
 Through the fog, we saw the first peaks peeking out.

 Some of the ponds were a brilliant bright aqua color.
 I suppose that’s how water looks when it’s thousands of years old and surrounded by snow.

 It was snowy all around, with an endless array of stunning views.

 And then it came into view.
-Mt.
-McKinley.
-It was too cloudy to see McKinley all three days I camped in Denali National Park, so the view from the plane was my first and only glimpse of the great mountain.
+The peak formerly known as McKinley.
+It was too cloudy to see Denali all three days I camped in Denali National Park, so the view from the plane was my first and only glimpse of the great mountain.

 The pilot circled a few times to make sure passengers on both sides of the plane got clear views of McKinley.
 The view coming from this side is a bit different than the typical view Denali visitors see from inside the park.

 Then it was off to the home of the Ruth Glacier: the Don Sheldon Amphitheater, a valley with a snowy landing strip perfect for stopping to let tourists take in the beautiful surroundings.
 Victory is mine!

 The sled wheels were fascinating.
 I wonder well how this thing would stop without them…